chadmichel/NeDLDevelopmentActivity/README.md

 }
 ```

-5. Because our Angular application will be running on a different hostname we will need to enable CORS.
+5. Because our Angular application will be running on a different hostname, we will need to enable CORS.
 We should only enable CORS for the hostname of our Angular application, but for this simple demo we will enable CORS for all domains.
-To accomplish this change the program.cs file to enable CORS.
+   Why do we have to do this?
+What is CORS?
+CORS is a security mechanism that browsers use to help prevent malicious scripts from running code without a user’s knowledge.
+With CORS, we restrict our applications as much as possible.

 ```
 var builder = WebApplication.CreateBuilder(args);